lzukw/WirelessDisplay/Common/README.md

 [gitignore.io](https://www.toptal.com/developers/gitignore)
 specifying the templates Csharp, VisualStudio and VisualStudioCode

-The other projects, that uses the classes define in [Common] have a reference added to this assembly in their .csproj-files.
+The other projects, that uses the classes defined in [Common] have a reference added to this assembly in their .csproj-files.